scriptotek/mc2skos/README.md

 If a record has a number span as its parent, we traverse the tree upwards until we reach a record which is not a number span, marking that record as the parent.

-#### Additional handling for data from WebDewey
+#### Additional processing for data from WebDewey

-The script makes use of the non-standard `ess` codes supplied in WebDewey data to differentiate between different types of notes:
+The script is supposed to work with any MARC21 classification data, but also supports the non-standard `ess` codes supplied in WebDewey data to differentiate between different types of notes.

 | MARC21XML                                                  | RDF                                                                                                                            |
 |------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------|